-Sensory Over-Responsivity (Hypersensitivity) – Over-responsive individuals, or avoiders, are hyperaware of sensory input and may have extreme or upsetting reactions to even mild stimulation, such as crying out in pain while brushing their hair or gagging at very faint smells.
-Avoiders often feel overloaded and overwhelmed by everyday situations and may appear anxious, withdrawn, or defensive as a result.
+Sensory Over-Responsivity – Over-responsive individuals, or avoiders, are highly sensitive to sensory input and may have extreme reactions to mild stimulation.
+For example, they might cry out in pain while brushing their hair or gag at very faint smells.
+Avoiders often feel overloaded and overwhelmed by everyday situations.
+As a result, they tend to appear anxious, withdrawn, or defensive.

-Sensory Under-Responsivity (Hyposensitivity) – Those who are under-responsive have difficulties detecting and/or responding to sensory input in a timely manner.
+Sensory Under-Responsivity – Under-responsive individuals have difficulties detecting and/or responding to sensory input in a timely manner.
 They might not notice that the lighting or temperature in the room has changed, for example, or that they’ve bumped into something and injured themselves.
 As a result, under-responsive individuals often appear distracted, dismissive, or clumsy.

-Sensory Craving – Sensory cravers, or seekers, have a seemingly inexhaustible appetite for sensory stimulation, though they tend to become more keyed up and deregulated as they take in more input.
+Sensory Craving – Sensory cravers, or seekers, seem to have an inexhaustible appetite for stimulation.
+However, they tend to become more keyed up and deregulated as they take in more input.
 Seekers usually demonstrate behaviors associated with Attention Deficit Hyperactivity Disorder (ADHD), such low impulse control and constant moving, fidgeting, bumping into things, or fiddling with objects.